Code-Institute-Submissions/Touchdown/README.md

   - Stadium Color Scheme: rgb(27, 143, 27), white and gold(#6f5306)
   - For the interactive elements i used brighter colours e.g. Buttons and flash/highlight function.
 This enhances the user experience and presents a more playful environment.
     Some colours were altered throughout during Accessibiltiy testing as some colours were not suitable in contrast to others.
-  - The 2 fonts used were: Bungee Inline and Montserrat.(https://fonts.google.com/specimen/Montserrat?query=mon&sidebar.open=true&selection.family=Bungee+Inline|Montserrat)
+  - The 2 fonts used were: Bungee Inline and Montserrat. <a href="https://fonts.google.com/specimen/Montserrat?query=mon&sidebar.open=true&selection.family=Bungee+Inline|Montserrat" target="_blank">MORE INFO HERE</a>
   - Bungee Inline gave a retro gaming style to the project and Montserrat complimented this in a more subtle style.
     All images and icons used are Amercian Football related and were sourced free and legally.
 - Sound Effects and Audio clips used are all sports related and have been utilised to enhance the gaming experience for the user.